ACFP Registered as a Lobbyist

-In recent months, we have reached a threshold of time spent communicating and meeting with government.
-Because of this, the Alberta College of Family Physicians has registered as a Lobbyist.
+In early 2020, we reached a threshold of time spent communicating and meeting with government.
+Because of this, the Alberta College of Family Physicians has become a registered Lobbyist.

 What is Lobbying?